gioragutt/scan-unverified-actions/README.md

 # scan-unverified-actions

-This action scans actions used in your workflow files and those that are unverified by github.
+This action scans actions used in your workflow files and outputs those that are unverified by github.

 ## Inputs